isaacboentoro/os242/links.md

 * [Fireship (Youtube Channel)](https://www.youtube.com/@Fireship) --- Quick and witty tech related news and explanations.
 Useful for picking up general GNU/UNIX knowledge by exposure.

 * [Regular Expressions Cheat Sheet](https://cheatography.com/davechild/cheat-sheets/regular-expressions/) --- I refer to this when using regex (e.g. with grep).
 Its parent site (Cheatography) is also helpful for other tool cheat sheets.

+* [Disk Mounting Tutorial](https://www.linode.com/docs/guides/mount-file-system-on-linux/) --- Simple tutorial on how to mount disks in UNIX based systems.
+Also explains the use of the `fstab` file.

+* [Basic C++ Tutorial](https://www.learncpp.com/) --- Extensive C++ course.
+Helped me in the Quiz and preparation for the Midterm exam.

+* [Booting Linux at low RAM](https://www.youtube.com/watch?v=obRacKML3vA) --- Interesting Youtube video tied to the "How Low Can You Go" Assignment.
+Explains the flow step-by-step and the RAM breaking point for a kernel panic.

+* [Linux Memory Explained](https://linux-audit.com/understanding-memory-information-on-linux-systems/) --- Gives a full run down on how memory is handled in UNIX/GNU systems.
+Also explains the kernel's role in this.
 <br>
 <br>
 #### REV: Wed 18 Sep 2024 20:00